The University of Chicago Summer

 Additional Key Courses

-The Economics and Computer Science departments will reserve dedicated spots in their often-oversubscribed introductory courses, already scheduled this summer for all UChicago undergrads, for incoming transfer students.
-These courses will help transfers to integrate into the student community, learn from peers, and launch the path to their degrees.
+The Economics and Computer Science departments is reserving dedicated spots in their often-oversubscribed introductory courses for incoming transfer students.
+These Summer courses are open to all UChicago undergrads.

 Students will have access to other courses as well.